OPPO-Mente-Lab/X2I/README.md

 ### Audio2image

-Leveraging the audio comprehension capabilities of MLLMs such as MiniCPM-o, after alignment, X2I can directly generate images based on music with lyrics, instrumental music, and natural sounds.
-All audio inputs in these examples directly condition X2I’s image generation without preprocessing. <br/>
+Leveraging the audio comprehension capabilities of MLLMs such as MiniCPM-o, X2I can directly generate images based on audio.<br/>
 You can run the audio2image task like this:

 ```shell